mamaral/Facade/README.md

 [![License](https://img.shields.io/cocoapods/l/Facade.svg)](http://doge.mit-license.org) [![Build Status](https://img.shields.io/travis/mamaral/Facade.svg)](https://travis-ci.org/mamaral/Facade/) [![Badge w/ Version](https://img.shields.io/cocoapods/v/Facade.svg)](https://img.shields.io/cocoapods/v/Facade.svg) [![Coverage Status](https://coveralls.io/repos/mamaral/Facade/badge.svg?branch=master)](https://coveralls.io/r/mamaral/Facade?branch=master)

-## What is Façade?
+## What is it?

-Façade is a `UIView` category allowing you to build your UI layouts in *real-world terms*, just like you would explain it to another person.
-It is a conglomeration of convenience methods wrapping lots of annoying and tedius frame algebra into human-readable format.
+Façade is a `UIView` category allowing you to build your UI in *real-world terms*, in the same way you would explain the layout to someone in conversation.
+It is a conglomeration of convenience methods wrapping lots of annoying and tedius frame algebra into a human-readable format.
 Because of this, it's *lightweight* and *flexible* enough to allow you to ***build great looking UI's quickly and easily define unique layout experiences based on device orientation or type.***

 ![Demo](screenshots/demo.png)